AlekSkyHigh/wise-flow/README.md

 ## Description

+Welcome to my precisely crafted personal project, representing the culmination of over a year's worth of dedicated learning and practical experience in the field of web development.
+This project serves a dual purpose: firstly, as the centerpiece for my thesis/project defense in the Angular - June 2023 course, where I aim to showcase the depth of my knowledge and technical expertise in this framework.
+Secondly, it holds a special place in my personal portfolio, which aims to demonstrate my growth and proficiency as a skilled web developer.
+Beyond the Angular - June 2023 course exam, I am devoted to refining and enhancing this financial tool based on feedback, industry trends, and new technologies.
+As I grow as a developer, so will this project, as it will be regularly updated to ensure it remains relevant and usefull in the ever-evolving landscape of web development.

-This project was developed as part of the JS Web Developer program at Software University.
-It is a full-stack financial tool designed to help users manage their finances efficiently.
+This is a full-stack financial tool designed to help users manage their finances efficiently.
 The application allows users to track their cashflow effortlessly and provides various features to enhance financial management.

-The app is built using Angular and Tailwind CSS for the client-side, and it utilizes a custom RESTful-style server with Express.js, MongoDB, Mongoose, Bcrypt, and Jsonwebtoken for the server-side functionalities.
+## Project Technologies and Dependencies

+This project was built using the following technologies and dependencies:

+### Client-side:
+TypeScript
+Angular
+Tailwind CSS
+JavaScript
+HTML & CSS
+### Server-side:
+Express - Node.js web application framework
+Mongoose - a connection between MongoDB and the Node.js JavaScript runtime environment.
+JSON Web Token
+Bcrypt - a password-hashing function
+Axios - Promise based HTTP client for the browser and node.js

 ## Features